practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 if the optional timeout (in seconds) was supplied and has elapsed.
 ```

-With this knowledge we can write a way better #tick:
+With this knowledge we can write a much better #tick method:

 ```ruby
 class IOLoop